 Is it legal?

 According to the 2018 Farm Bill, the threshold amount of THC is 0.3 percent.
 Anything beyond this amount is considered illegal.
 Now, industrial hemp can be grown legally as it has less than 0.3 percent of THC.
-And since CBD oil is extracted from hemp, it’s use in skincare and beauty products is legal in most places.
+And since CBD oil is extracted from hemp, its use in skincare and beauty products is legal in most places.

 Types of CBD oil

 While CBD oil is dominant in cannabidiol.
 There can be a variety of CBD oil depending upon its process of extraction and purity.
 The two known types of CBD oil are: Full spectrum oil and CBD isolate.
+You can buy from an Online CBD store.

 If your product is labeled as a full-spectrum CBD oil, it means that along with CBD, your product has other cannabinoids in it.
-With full-spectrum oils, the entire hemp plant, from its leaves to the stems, is used in oil production.
+With full-spectru oils, the entire hemp plant, from its leaves to the stems, is used in oil production.
 As a result, cannabinoids like CBG, CBDV, etc. and sometimes are included in the final product.
 This combination of cannabinoids is often considered to be beneficial with its ‘entourage effect’

 In case, you are looking to steer clear from terpenes and other flavonoids and want a pure CBD product then look for a CBD isolate.
 These oils are free from any other form of cannabinoids.